hholb/site-and-user-info/README.md

 ![image](https://github.com/hholb/site-and-user-info/assets/111379706/f1035ed7-fb90-41cb-acff-bcd8f22ab483)

-We get a "Not found" response from the server.
+We get a "Not found" response from the server, this doesn't tell us much, but confirms the server is responding to requests on port 80.

 On terminal running `docker compose up` we should see a new line of output from the server:
 ![image](https://github.com/hholb/site-and-user-info/assets/111379706/01093f9a-40f4-4711-85f7-510839dfa429)